-Colorado is full of fascinating ghost towns located throughout the state, some of the best preserved around.
+Colorado is full of fascinating ghost towns located throughout the state, mostly up in the Rocky Mountains.
+There are certainly some very well-preserved ones, as well as old communities that are disappearing more each year.
 These towns were abandoned for different reasons, some due to mining or economic struggles, others due to natural forces like cold winters.

 List + Map of Ghost Towns in Colorado

-Year round you can explore the best abandoned, old ghost towns in Colorado’s Rocky Mountains and beyond.
-Some high elevation former mining camps are only accessible in the summer.
-2WD cars will be fine for most, though, some require a high-clearance 4×4 or a hike-to access.
-Not all ghost towns listed are worth visited, as little to nothing remains, but we’ll still note their history.
+Year-round you can explore the best abandoned, old ghost towns in Colorado’s Rocky Mountains and beyond.
+Some high-elevation former mining camps are only accessible in the summer.
+2WD cars will be fine for most, though, some require a high-clearance 4×4 or a hike-to-access.
+Not all ghost towns listed are worth visiting, as little to nothing remains, but we’ll still note their history.

 Featured Ghost Towns